Fentanyl Transdermal Patch

 Transdermal fentanyl comes as a patch to apply to the skin.
 The patch is usually applied to the skin once every 72 hours.
 Change your patch at about the same time of day every time you change it.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Apply fentanyl patches exactly as directed.

-Your doctor may start you on a low dose of fentanyl skin patches and gradually increase your dose, not more often than once every 3 days at first, and then not more often than once every 6 days.
+Your doctor may start you on a low dose fentanyl patch and gradually increase your dose, not more often than once every 3 days at first, and then not more often than once every 6 days.
+Your doctor may decrease your dose if you experience side effects.
+Talk to your doctor about how you are feeling during your treatment with fentanyl patches.

-Do not stop using fentanyl skin patches without talking to your doctor.
+Do not stop using fentanyl patches without talking to your doctor.
 Your doctor will probably decrease your dose gradually.
-If you suddenly stop using fentanyl skin patches you may have symptoms of withdrawal.
-Call your doctor if you experience any of these symptoms of withdrawal: restlessness, teary eyes, runny nose, yawning, sweating, chills, hair standing on end, muscle aches, large pupils (black circles in the center of the eyes), irritability, anxiety, backache, pain in the joints, weakness, stomach cramps, difficulty falling asleep or staying asleep, nausea, loss of appetite, vomiting, diarrhea, fast heartbeat, or rapid breathing.
+If you suddenly stop using fentanyl patches you may have symptoms of withdrawal.
+Call your doctor if you experience any of these symptoms of withdrawal: restlessness, teary eyes, runny nose, yawning, sweating, chills, muscle pain, large pupils (black circles in the center of the eyes), irritability, anxiety, backache, pain in the joints, weakness, stomach cramps, difficulty falling asleep or staying asleep, nausea, loss of appetite, vomiting, diarrhea, fast heartbeat, or rapid breathing.

-You may bathe, swim, or shower while you are wearing a fentanyl skin patch.
-If the patch falls off during these activities, dry your skin completely and apply a new patch.
+You may bathe, swim, or shower while you are wearing a fentanyl patch.
+If the patch falls off during these activities, dispose of it properly.
+Then dry your skin completely and apply a new patch.
+Leave the new patch in place for 72 hours after you apply it.

 To apply the patch, follow these steps: